 Tissue samples were freeze-dried at -85 °C and lipids were extracted with a modified Folch et al. method [36].
 Fatty acids were methylated following the methods of Galloway et al. [37] to yield fatty acid methyl esters (FAME).
 FAMEs were analyzed on a Shimadzu Gas Chromatograph 2010 with a flame ionization detector and a 60m x 0.25mm ID x 0.25 μm film TR-FAME column from Thermo Scientific.
 For most samples, the remaining tissue was dried at 60°C, and then ground, weighed (1.0 ± 0.2 mg), and packed into tin capsules for the stable isotope analysis.
 Analysis of bulk δ13C and δ15N was conducted at the University of California Davis (UCD) Stable Isotope Facility on a PDZ Europa 20-20 isotope ratio mass spectrometer.

-Thirty-eight fatty acids were identified by comparison to a standard with a known fatty acid composition and by comparison of retention times to the known peak from nonadecanolic acid (19:0), which is added to each sample to serve as an internal standard but typically does not occur in the samples otherwise.
-The amount of each fatty acid is expressed as a normalized area percentage based on all fatty acids (i.e. according to all peaks, not just the 38 identified fatty acids).
+Thirty-seven fatty acids were identified by comparison to a standard with a known fatty acid composition and by comparison of retention times to the known peak from nonadecanolic acid (19:0), which is added to each sample to serve as an internal standard but typically does not occur in the samples otherwise.
+Both -cis and -trans configurations of fatty acids were identified based on comparisons to standards and confirmed by running duplicate samples on a gas chromatograph – mass spectrometer.
+The amount of each fatty acid is expressed as a normalized area percentage based on all fatty acids (i.e. according to all peaks, not just the 37 identified fatty acids).
 The total lipid content (% dry mass) of each sample was calculated based on the peak area of the nonadecanolic acid standard and the dry mass of the sample analyzed.

 To determine the effect of lipid extraction on stable isotope values, a subset of samples were split and analyzed only via stable isotope analysis or via stable isotope analysis following lipid extraction.
 This allowed for the calculation of correction factor to account for lipid extraction, since lipids can be 6 to 8‰ depleted in 13C compared to other molecules [38].
 Throughout the text, lipid-extracted stable isotope values are reported, unless otherwise noted.